rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ```
 So we broke the required second law!
 Incidentally, we would not be able to break this law using `testSuccess`.

 One way to look at this, and I believe this is how people are looking at this issue, is that any failure with any error message is considered equivalent to `empty`.
-The laws hold if error information is ignored.
-Somewhat of a downer if you care about the error information.
+The laws hold if the error information is ignored.
+Somewhat of a downer if you care about errors.
+The other way to look at it is that the `Alternative` typeclass is a wrong abstraction for computations that can produce non trivial errors (e.g. parsers).

 Breaking _(4 - Rigth Zero)_ is left as an exercise.